TejasViswa/PIC20A_Disc/README.md

 email - tejasviswa@g.ucla.edu

+Please use the [discussions section on this site](https://github.com/TejasViswa/PIC20A_Disc/discussions) to ask any questions you may have.

-Please use this google form for daily feedback / concern : [Daily Feedback / Concerns](https://forms.gle/xSVQHMXqSEJjwCseA)
+Alternatively, you may also use this form - [Daily Feedback / Concerns](https://forms.gle/xSVQHMXqSEJjwCseA) ask them **anonymously**.

 ## Welcome !!

 You'll hopefully be spending your next 10 weeks on this site.
 So, make sure to get used to it.
-You may also use the discussion section to discuss any questions you may related to the GitHub Repository.

 Navigate to the current week and look at the README which has a bunch of links for each date.
 All of the links are either website links, markdown file (.md files) or Java files (.java files).